ADHD Test for Kids — SNAP-IV Rating

 What is the SNAP-IV?

-The SNAP-IV (Swanson, Nolan, and Pelham, Version IV) is a widely used rating scale developed by Dr. James Swanson and colleagues.
-It's built on DSM-5 diagnostic criteria and has been validated across numerous research studies.
-The scale assesses inattention, hyperactivity, impulsivity, and oppositional behaviors in kids and teens.
+The SNAP-IV (Swanson, Nolan, and Pelham, Version IV) is a widely used parent/teacher rating scale developed by Dr. James Swanson and colleagues.
+It has been used in many research studies and helps capture patterns in inattention, hyperactivity, impulsivity, and related behaviors in kids and teens.

 What age range is this for?